Roadmap to Thermal Dark Matter Beyond the WIMP Unitarity Bound: Unitary bound

-Finally, we require that the DM is stable from the decay induced by moving all initial particles to the final state \beq \sum_i m_i + \sum_f m_f \ge m_\chi . \eeq Combining these conditions gives one of the main results of this paper, \beq m_\chi \le \sum_i m_i + \sum_f m_f < 3 m_\chi. \eeq Therefore, one of the particles, which we will call a partner, will always have mass close to the DM particle.\footnote{It is possible that there is a very large number of particles in the process, possibly avoiding a degeneracy.
-However, this would give a large phase space suppression in the cross-section which would ultimately reduce the DM mass.} However, since the partner is close to the mass of the DM, it must have a process with $b<1$ in order to reduce its abundance for the same reasons.
-Therefore this degeneracy repeats itself, leading to a potential chain of DM reactions.
-The chain will end either when the mass of a partner goes below the WIMP unitarity bound, or when it reaches a particle that decays in equilibrium with the bath.
+Although Eq.~\eqref{mainresult} is not the strongest constraint that can be derived (see Fig.~\ref{fig:phases}), a direct result of Eq.~\eqref{mainresult} is that if the DM mass is beyond the WIMP unitarity bound, then there is another particle close to its mass, which we will call $\chi'$\footnote{It is possible that there is a very large number of particles in the process, possibly avoiding a degeneracy.
+However, this would give a large phase space suppression in the cross-section which would ultimately reduce the DM mass.}.
+Since $\chi'$ mass exceeds the WIMP unitarity bound as well ($ m_{\chi'} \sim m_{\chi} $), its abundance will be too large, unless it has some process that efficiently depletes its abundance.
+If it is unstable, then it may potentially cause the DM itself to be unstable.
+If it is stable, it must annihilate away via a non-WIMP like process, and Eq.~\eqref{mainresult} applies to $\chi'$ as well, resulting in a second particle, $\chi''$, with mass close to $ \chi'$ ($ m_{\chi''} \sim m_{\chi'} $).
+Repeating this argument iteratively for $\chi''$ and beyond, leads to a chain of DM particles and interactions.
+The chain will end either when the mass of last particles goes below the WIMP unitarity bound, or when it reaches a particle that decays in equilibrium with the bath.
+In the former case the DM may be absolutely stable, but in the the latter case, the DM will be metastable.

+As we have shown, a DM chain is a generic consequence of stable or metastable thermal superheavy DM within standard cosmological history.
+In the next section, we present two examples of such DM chains: a zombie-type chain that gives raise to stable DM, orders of magnitude heavier than the WIMP unitarity bound, with only small number of particles in the chain.
+We include a second example of an inverse decay chain, which result in metastable DM with very high masses.